JPatel87/locks-of-lush/README.md

 ### Typography

 There are two fonts used in this site which were sourced from [Google fonts](https://fonts.google.com/).
-Playfair Display (serif) has been used for the site logo and main page headings and Montserrat (sans-serif) for the site body text.
+Playfair Display (serif) has been used for the site logo and page headings and Montserrat (sans-serif) for the site body text.
 The combination of these two fonts give the site a minimalistic and clean look.

 ![logo and heading font](readme_documents/typography/logo-heading-font.png)
 ![body font](readme_documents/typography/body-font.png)